PeterWinzell/GDP-melco/report/report.md

 }
 ```

-The following code snippet can be used in an Android/java based system:
+The following code snippet can be used in an Android/java based system for validating VIS requests:

 ```java
 ...